 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
 But don’t just frequent the world-famous saloon.
 In this classic village building, you will find everything you need to get through the day.
 There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers one of the best breakfast options around.
 There is also a large grocery store and wine shop.
-Homemade tamales for breakfast and gourmet coffee drinks will start your day out right.
+Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
-Or grab a whole pizza and bottle of wine to go.
-At night, the Mangy Moose serves mouth-watering dinners using the finest ingredients available, including fresh fish, local beef and game.
+Or grab a whole pizza and a bottle of wine to go.
+At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.

 If you are a fan of Southern barbecue, you are sure to love Jackson’s latest addition to the restaurant scene.
-This lively downtown spot is the go-to choice for a quick family-friendly lunch or dinner option.
+This lively downtown BBQ sportsbar is the go-to choice for a quick family-friendly lunch or dinner option.
 With great deals on meals that come with a rotating selection of special Southern sides (think collard greens, jalapeño cheese grits and banana pudding), there are a range of options to match your hunger.
-There are lighter choices, like a salad topped with freshly smoked turkey, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
-Enjoy the open-air feel on the deck or in front of the building, which overlooks the town’s happening boardwalk.
+There are lighter choices, like a salad topped with freshly smoked turkey or blackened salmon, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
+Enjoy the open-air feel on the balcony and the private dining room, which overlooks the town’s happening boardwalk.
 A full bar offers a local selection of beers and specialty drinks.
 Moe’s Original Bar B Que always offers takeout and is Jackson Hole’s most affordable catering option for private parties of any size.

 If generous slices of pizza and a low-key local atmosphere are your thing, Pinky G’s Pizzeria is your place.
 Featured on Food Network’s Diners, Drive-Ins and Dives and voted gold medal winner for Best Pizza in the valley since opening in 2011, Pinky G’s is sure to please with unique pies, appetizers and salad options.
 Try the Abe Froman, named after the Sausage King of Chicago, topped with spiced Italian sausage, buffalo mozzarella and fresh basil.
 Featuring a full bar with 20 beers to choose from and a new dessert menu, Pinky G’s has something for everyone.
 Follow the pizzeria on Facebook to stay up to date with musical performances on the newly redesigned stage.
 Breeze in for the popular $7 lunch special — a giant slice, salad and soda — or head in for late-night snacks and tall-boy specials after exploring the Town Square.
 Pinky G’s always offers takeout and downtown delivery from 5 to 10 p.m.

 There’s no better place to dine, people-watch and mingle than at the Silver Dollar Bar and Showroom.
 Right next to the Town Square, you’re in the heart of the action.
 The extensive wine list includes a broad range of varietals from around the world with recommended pairings for the signature mountain cuisine.
-For dinner, start with the beef short rib Cowboy “Pops,” followed by the grilled steelhead trout or its Snake River Farms Kurobuta pork chop.
+The elegant Silver Dollar Grill is filled with original Western artwork and a restored original Wort Hotel roulette wheel.
 Inside the bar, you’ll find a more casual atmosphere filled with locals, cowboys, politicians, old-timers, ski bums and visitors alike.
 Order a Bartender’s Margarita and sit at the bar, where 2,032 uncirculated 1921 Morgan Silver Dollars are inlaid in its surface.